samouraiworld/peerdev/gno-tutorials/short-video/avl-vs-map/slides.md

 // on the left

 # 🗺️ Maps in Gno

+**In-memory key/value structure**

-  * Entire dataset loaded into memory
+Entire dataset loaded into memory

 // reverify this